dabblewriter/browserbase/README.md

-# BrowserDB
+# Browserbase

-BrowserDB is a wrapper around the IndexedDB browser database that makes it easier to use.
+Browserbase is a wrapper around the IndexedDB browser database which makes it easier to use.
 It provides
 * a Promise-based API using native browser promises (provide your own polyfill for IE 11)
 * easy versioning with indexes
 * events for open, close, and error